wolfgang-stefani/Traffic-Sign-Classifier/README.md

 | 0.0000000102	      			| Traffic signals					 				|
 | 0.0000000006				    | Roundabout mandatory     							|

 The model is quite certain, namely with 99.19% certainty that the image shows a "priority road" sign.
 As a human we can definitely say this is wrong.
-But why is the model so certain about it?
-Weiter untersuchen: Ursache klären!
-Class distrbution anschauen von der richtigen und falschen Klasse.
-Vielleicht liegt es daran.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+From this we learn that a probability below 100%, even if it is very low, must always be questioned.

 [//]: # (Image References)